joshcanhelp/josh-to-11/content/post/136-the-unfamiliar-and-wonderful-life-we-now-lead.md

 wpid: 70
 ---

-# The unfamiliar and wonderful life we now lead

 We’ve been here a week and not a peep about France beyond a quick peek at the view from our balcony.
 I realize the distress that this has been causing but I was waiting for the right inspiration to write our first Paris post.
 Maybe I’ve been waiting for the right amount of red wine….